 Many women lose one or both breasts to cancer.
 If you have lost a breast, breast reconstruction can be a physically and emotionally rewarding surgical procedure.
-Dr. Bauer and Dr. Talbert can create a breast that can improve your personal confidence, self-image, and quality of life.
+Our experienced plastic surgeons can create a breast that can improve your personal confidence, self-image, and quality of life.
 Breast reconstruction can include restoring the breast mound, projection of a nipple, and creating symmetry with the opposite breast when desired.

-Board certified plastic surgeons, Dr. Bauer and Dr. Talbert, will discuss your breast reconstruction goals with you realistically.
+Both Dr. David Bauer and Dr. Zachary Young are board certified by the American Society of Plastic Surgery and have years of experience with breast reconstructive surgery.
+At your consultation, one of them will discuss your breast reconstruction goals with you realistically.
 Together with your surgeon, you will decide which procedure will best achieve your desired results.

 If only one breast needs to be reconstructed, your surgeon may recommend a breast augmentation, breast lift, or breast reduction on the opposite breast to achieve symmetry between your natural breast and your reconstructed breast.
 Reconstruction of your nipple and areola are performed after your breast reconstruction.
 Nipple reconstruction is done as a minor outpatient procedure and nipple tattooing is performed in the office.
 These procedures may be combined to help re-create a natural size, shape, projection, and color of the nipple and areola.